-This procedure includes generating and distributing new sets of Storage Master Key (SMK) Shares to all RKSHs.
-The new Recovery Key MUST be imported to all HSMs sharing the Recovery Key, typically all HSMs at all KMFs.
+This procedure includes generating and distributing new sets of Storage Master Key (SMK) Shares, or Domain and CO Key shares to all RKSHs.
+The new Recovery Key or Domain and CO Keys MUST be imported to all HSMs sharing the Recovery Key, typically all HSMs at all KMFs.